-Café Au Lait – Different from other drinks, this drink has base as regular coffee made via Drip or French Press.
-Then steamed or hot milk is then added in same ratio.
+Café Au Lait – Different from other drinks, this one has regular coffee made via Drip or French Press as the base.
+Then steamed or hot milk is added in the same ratio.

-Caffe Breve – This is an American variant of a latte: a milk-based espresso drink using steamed half-and-half mixture of milk and cream instead of milk topped with foam.
+Caffe Breve – This is an American variant of a latte – a milk-based espresso drink using a steamed half-and-half mixture of milk and cream instead of milk topped with foam.

 Antoccino – A single shot of espresso topped with steamed milk in a ratio of 1:1 is Antoccino.

-Cafe Affogato – Can be said as Italian coffee or dessert.
-It’s prepared by pouring espresso shot over a scoop of vanilla gelato.
+Cafe Affogato – This can be said as Italian coffee or dessert.
+It’s prepared by pouring an espresso shot over a scoop of vanilla gelato.

 Vienna – Here, milk is replaced with cream, so it’s basically a cream-based beverage.
 The preparation involves infusing whipped cream over two standard shots of espresso until the cup is full.

-Café Borgia – Something like Mocha preparation, this drink involves espresso, than hot chocolate, whipped cream and some orange zest at top.
+Café Borgia – Something like Mocha preparation, this drink involves espresso, then hot chocolate, whipped cream, and some orange zest at the top.
 Instead of chocolate shavings, orange zest provides some citrus touch to the drink.

-Cha Phe Sua Da – Finely ground Vietnamese-grown dark roast coffee is individually brewed by a metal french press drip filter into a cup containing about quarter to half condensed milk.
-It is than stirred, and ice cubes are poured over.
+Cha Phe Sua Da – Finely ground Vietnamese-grown dark roast coffee is individually brewed by a metal french press drip filter into a cup containing about a quarter to half condensed milk.
+It is then stirred, and ice cubes are poured over.

-Galão – A hot drink from Portugal in a combination of espresso and foam milk.
-About a quarter of glass is fillet with espresso and is topped with foam milk for the rest of 3/4th cup.
+Galão – A hot coffee drink from Portugal in a combination of espresso and foam milk.
+About a quarter of the glass is filled with espresso and is topped with foam milk for the rest of the 3/4th cup.